Rochit02/Token-Management-System/README.md

 Project Link: https://github.com/Rochit02/Token-Management-System

 ## ⚖️ License
-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).
+See the LICENSE file for details.